LuMF09/LucienMaman.github.io/_pages/my-research.md

 ---
 <span style="color: #DC3522">Con</span>text
 ======
 <p align="justify">My research is part of the GRACE (GRoups' Analysis for automated Cohesion Estimation) fundamental research project.
 This project is a 3-years ANR (French National Agency) funded project in the frame of its Technological Research JCJC program (GRACE, project ANR-18-CE33-0003).
-It started in April 2019 and it will be completed by April 2022.</p>
+It started in April 2019 and it will be completed by June 2022.</p>

 <span style="color: #DC3522">Sco</span>pe of the project
 ======
-<p align="justify">The project aims at developing a computational model of cohesion among humans able to integrate the task and social dimensions of cohesion and also accounting for their relationship and their development over time.
+<p align="justify">The project aims at developing a computational model of cohesion among humans able to integrate the Task and Social dimensions of cohesion and to account for their relationship and development over time.
 The model will be fed with multimodal nonverbal descriptors of cohesion computed at individual and group levels.</p>

 <p align="justify">The project encompasses the following scientific, technological, and community-building objectives:</p>